jasmineblinks/weatherapp/README.md

 # weatherapp
-This is a small project I did while going back to study Javascript. https://jasmineblinks.github.io/weatherapp/
+This is a small project I did, it is a weather app capturing the weather condition of different places. https://jasmineblinks.github.io/weatherapp/